prasss/WiFi_Locator/README.md

 ## Running the code
-1. First compile the code in Vscode using already present configurations or build the code using the command:
+1. First compile the code in Vscode using already present configurations.

-`gcc server.c wifi_search.c include/libcivetweb.a -pthread -ldl -o server`

 2. Run the executable directly through Vscode (might require sudo access later) or in the build folder directly run: